 Start using Microsoft Defender Experts for Hunting

-If you're new to Microsoft 365 Defender and Defender Experts for Hunting:
+If you're new to Microsoft Defender XDR and Defender Experts for Hunting:

 - Upon getting your welcome email, select Log into Microsoft 365 Defender.